 I nodded in agreement, knowing how bad I am at letting things go.
 I descend from nomads, people who suffered from expulsions and uprootings, people who could pack at a moment’s notice and start their lives again from scratch.
 But I am a keeper of things.

 I’ll try to give the book away, I promise.
 Anybody want my copy?
-You’ll have to come to my sinking house in Michigan to get it.Make a donation
+You’ll have to come to my sinking house in Michigan to get it.Support Aeon: make a one-off donation